MostlyJS/mostly-demos/Readme.md

 ## Code structure

-The MostlyJS microservices demo project splits codebases into to multiple seperate independently packages in one repository using a [Monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) approach.
+The MostlyJS microservices demo project splits codebases into multiple seperate independently packages in one repository using a [Monorepos](https://github.com/babel/babel/blob/master/doc/design/monorepo.md) approach.

-The project using a simple [Alle Monorepo](https://github.com/boennemann/alle) architecture.
+The project follows a simple [Alle Monorepo](https://github.com/boennemann/alle) architecture.
 You have a file system looks like this:

 ```
 |-- my-project-repo/